pangenome/HPRCyear1v2genbank/README.md

 A slightly different command line is used for the mitochondria, specifically we set `-s 1000` to improve sensitivity in this short chromosome.

+**DOWNLOAD THE GRAPHS:** you can find the resulting graphs in GFA format [here](https://s3-us-west-2.amazonaws.com/human-pangenomics/pangenomes/freeze/freeze1/pggb/hprc-v1.0-pggb.gfa.gz).
+More information and other files are available [here](https://github.com/human-pangenomics/hpp_pangenome_resources#pggb).

 ## evaluation

 Go in the `evaluation` directory: